Anti-vaccine 'propaganda' is driving Minnesota's measles outbreak

 But the outbreak has not only caught people's attention; it has helped demonstrate that anti-vaccine activists are wrong, state and county health officials say.

-At least 44 people have been infected, nearly all of them children, and 11 kids are in the hospital, the Minnesota department of health says.
+At least 48 people have been infected, nearly all of them children, and 11 kids are in the hospital with pneumonia and other dangerous complications, the Minnesota department of health says.
 They expect more.

 The doubts and fears created a "natural experiment" in which vaccination rates plummeted, and disease broke out, said David Johnson, program manager with the Hennepin County Health Department.